GECKODocs/Docs/docs/pr1.md

 ---
 id: pr1
-title: Project Overview
+title: Projects Overview
-sidebar_label: Project
+sidebar_label: Projects Overview
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## Projects

-Once you click on ‘Projects’ from the navigation pane you have the option to Browse Projects, view Workflows, Categories, Statuses, Clients and Tags.
+Once you click on ‘Projects’ on the navigation pane you have the option to Browse Projects, view Workflows, Categories, Statuses, Clients and Tags.
 <img alt="Projects" src={useBaseUrl('img/browseProjects.png')}/>

 ## Browse Projects